erictsai6/karma-jspm-1/README.md

 the path similar to "jspm_packages/npm/zone.js@0.6.12/dist/zone.js".

-You can use SystemJS to pre-load files before tests are run the same as you would inyour app, rather than using karma to load the files by manually configure the paths.
+You can use SystemJS to pre-load files before tests are run the same as you would in your app, rather than using karma to load the files by manually configure the paths.

 Provide an array of path strings that are the same as you would import